dlarregui/snowflakedatasharing/README.md

 ## Conclusion

-You now know how to connect and share your data from Salesforce Data Cloud to Snowflake using a zero-ETL approach.
+You now know how to connect and share your data from Salesforce Data Cloud to Snowflake.
 This powerful knowledge allows you to bypass time-consuming steps and build a robust integration faster.